 - Appearance: Is it intuitive, visually appealing and easy to read with respect to color scheme and layout?

 - Flow of Control: Does everything work, including forms, without jumping back and forth haphazardly?

 - Back End: Are there “behind the scenes” problems, such as data corruption or faulty code, causing performance bottlenecks?

 They say an ounce of prevention is worth a pound of cure, and the same holds true when it comes to website testing.
 Ideally, testing should occur prior to launching a new site, page or app so you can identify and correct defects before users find them.
 Unfortunately, many companies realize the value of website testing only after something has gone awry and visitors have been burned.

-Regardless of whether you’re testing a site pre-launch or need to perform cleanup on a site that’s already gone live, a professional, third party QA team can provide the objectivity and technical expertise necessary to assure your website is pristine on all levels.
+Regardless of whether you’re testing a site pre-launch or need to perform cleanup on a site that’s already gone live, a professional, third-party software testing company can provide the objectivity and technical expertise necessary to assure your website is pristine on all levels.

 Leave No Stone Unturned